Tyron-patterns/Python_projects/README.md

 # 🐍 Python Practice Projects

 This repository contains a collection of small Python coding exercises and mini-projects.
-While many of these started as challenges from a course I attended, I completed them independently — using minimal external help aside from researching specific functions or syntax.
+While many of these started as challenges from courses I attended, I completed them independently — using minimal external help aside from researching specific functions or syntax.

-My goal was not just to follow instructions, but to understand the logic behind each problem and solve it on my own.
+> **Note:** My goal throughout this project was not merely to follow instructions, but to deeply understand the underlying logic of each problem and develop my own solutions.
+>

-✅<mark> In most cases, I extended the exercises beyond their original scope to explore more advanced solutions or improve the structure. </mark>✅
+> **⚠️ In many cases,** I went beyond the original exercise requirements to explore more advanced approaches, optimize the structure, or test additional edge cases.
+>
+> As a result, many of the exercises in this repository significantly exceed the original scope of the course's challenges.

 These are not full-scale applications, but rather individual coding exercises that reflect my learning process, creativity, and growing confidence in Python.